 Featured image by Delmaine Donson/Getty Images

-Thus far, 2022 feels so refreshing compared to the last two years we’ve all experienced.
+Thus far, this year feels so refreshing compared to the last two years we’ve all experienced.
 And it’s safe to say that people are feeling safer traveling internationally again — which fills my heart to see people basking in joy exploring mother Earth!
 I had the time of my life treating myself to a solo trip to one of the most beautiful countries I’ve ever been to, the one and only Pura Vida lifestyle, Costa Rica!

 Costa Rica is such a beautiful place to explore for any age group; it’s filled with various things to do all over the country.
 It was the first country I’ve ever been to in Central America, and it’s already my favorite one because of all the unique things they have to explore, the food that I couldn’t get enough of, and the Costa Rican natives being so welcoming and sweet.